facelessuser/RegReplace/docs/src/markdown/usage.md

     }
 ```

-You can also bind a replacement command to a shortcut.
+You can also bind a replacement command to a keyboard shortcut:

 ```js
     {